-The specific scope of this ERIC will concern the offer as an integrated service to external researchers of the access to synchrotron light and other microscopic probes for analytical and modification techniques notably for materials preparation and characterization, structural investigations and imaging in Life Sciences, Nanoscience and Nanotechnology, Cultural Heritage, Enviroment and Materials Sciences and to their various technological and industrial outcomes ranging from energy to biomedical and of interest to most manufacturing industries.
+The specific scope of CERIC is to offer researchers an integrated service to access synchrotron light and other microscopic probes for analysis and modification techniques for materials characterization and preparation, structural investigations and imaging in Life Sciences, Nanoscience and Nanotechnology, Cultural Heritage, Enviroment and Materials Sciences along with their various technological and industrial outcomes ranging from energy to biomedical and of interest to most manufacturing industries.

-CERIC’s mission will be to bring the integrated service to world-level quality thus contributing to the attractiveness of the European Research Area and stimulating a beneficial impact on the scientific and economic development of the entire region, also helping to introduce a strong interchange between scientists and technicians and attraction of scientists from other regions.
+CERIC’s mission is to bring the integrated service to world-level quality thus to contribute to the attractiveness of the European Research Area and to stimulate a beneficial impact on the scientific and economic development of the entire region, and to foster a vivid interchange between scientists and technicians and to attract scientists from other regions.
 See more at http://www.c-eric.eu.

 The Institute, which had been favourably evaluated by the International Scientific and Technical Committee (ISTAC) of CERIC, has successfully participated in the scientific activities of the Consortium since its set - up in 2014, by offering its ion beam techniques for materials' modification and characterization to the CERIC users' community, in complementarity with the other techniques available in the other CERIC Partner Facilities in Austria, the Czech Republic, Hungary, Italy, Poland, Romania and Slovenia.